ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ![Hot Chocolate](../images/blog/2020-03-18-entity-framework/playground-root-types.png)

 In our current schema we can see that we have a single root field called `students`.
 If we click on that the schema explorer opens and we can drill into our type.
-We can see what fields we can request from our student.
-We also can see that we can drill in further and fetch the enrollments and from the enrollments the courses.
+We can see what fields we can request from our `Student` type.
+We also can see that we can drill in further and fetch the enrollments and from the enrollments the courses and so on.

 ![Hot Chocolate](../images/blog/2020-03-18-entity-framework/playground-expanded-schema.png)